Nepiki/Guides/Go-Go-Ackman-achievement-guide-and-roadmap.md

 _A lot easier than it sounds, you need to do at least 3 playthroughs to master this game so I suggest going for this on your last one, you will know the game pretty well by then.
 Also, don't go for this achievement if you want to get the B ending, you will most likely beat the game with more than 4000 points if you do the entire game without using continues._

-_You can easily farm lives in this game, no further than stage 1-2 you can max them out.
+_You can quickly farm lives in this game, no further than stage 1-2 you can max them out.
 You get one extra life for every 100 souls you get by defeating an enemy.
 Since enemies spawn infinitely by going back and forth and that most enemies in this game are killed with one hit you can farm lives very quickly.
 Grab the extra life on level 1-2 and then farm souls by killing enemies until the timer runs out.
 Grab the extra life again and repeat the process until you max out your lives count (9), which at this point should be more than enough to beat the game without the threat of losing a continue.
 If you're starting to fall short of lives, just repeat the process of farming souls on any stage, preferably in one with an extra life in it._

 ---------------------------------------------------------------------------------------------